 Line 3 baking sheets with parchment paper.
 Add peanut butter and melted butter to a very large bowl.
 Whisk until combined.

-Working in batches, coat each peanut butter ball in the chocolate and use a fork to let any excess chocolate drip off.
+Working in batches, drop each peanut butter ball in the chocolate and use a fork to let any excess chocolate drip off.
 Put back on the parchment-lined baking sheets.
 If the chocolate starts to set up before all the peanut butter balls are coated, place back in the microwave in 15-30 second increments until it's melted again.

 Use the leftover chocoalte to drizzle over the finished peanut butter balls.
 Let them set up for two hours and then transfer to an airtight containter.
 If you need to have several layers, seperate with parchment paper.
 Store in the fridge.